timxor/sms-text-chatbot/README.md

 # serverless_sms_bot
-A SMS bot on that uses an AWS Lambda server, Twilio API and Claudia.js.
+ A SMS Chatbot built with AWS Lambda, Twilio and Node.

 ## Send a sms text to 720-336-4682

 ```sh